How to Design your WordPress Website Like a pro even if you’re a beginner

 Caching refers to the process of creating static versions of your website content, storing it in the browser, and then serving that to visitors.
 Static pages are usually rendered quickly in browsers.
 This leads to faster performance of your website.

-Basically, the caching plugin makes a copy of the page after the first load & then serves that cached version to your visitors.
+The caching plugin makes a copy of the page after the first load & then serves that cached version to your visitors.

 When you use a caching plugin, it reduces the load on your Hosting server & makes your website run faster.
 That being said, there are many caching plugins like LiteSpeed Cache, Breeze, WP Fastest Cache & so on.